yemiadesina/materialx/index.md

 ---

 ## Welcome to Lab
-Welcome to our Research &amp; Development Lab where we innovate and foster developments in low- carbon, sustainable, and smart construction materials.
+Welcome to our Research &amp; Development Lab where we innovate and foster developments in low-carbon, sustainable, and smart construction materials.
 Our multidisciplinary team is dedicated to reducing the environmental footprint of construction materials and revolutionizing the construction industry.

 ## Mission
 Our mission is to spearhead the research and development of sustainable construction materials that are not only environment-friendly but also possess superior qualities such as durability, resilience, and energy efficiency.

 ## Vision
 A world where construction materials are sustainable, smart, and contribute to a greener planet.